rodrigotbrun/brunstubs/README.md

 The l5-swagger is to annotate my Laravel HTTP Resources, and use [Orval](https://orval.dev/) to generate TypeScript stuff. (as well as eventually a swagger spec of course).
 And for routing provider in JS, I use [Laravel Wayfinder](laravel/wayfinder).

-I don't have any pattern for contributing to this project, but feel free to fork and open PR's or suggest new stuff.
+I don't have any pattern for contributing to this project yet!!, but feel free to fork and open PR's or suggest new stuff.
 I pretend to commit to this side project when possible.